ietf-wg-wimse/draft-ietf-wimse-s2s-protocol/draft-sheffer-wimse-s2s-protocol.md

 In other words, Service A can call Service B with mutual TLS protection, while the next call to Service C is protected at the application level.

-For application-level protection we currently propose two alternative solutions, one inspired by DPoP {{?RFC9449}} and one which is a profile of HTTP Message Signatures {{!RFC9421}}.
+For application-level protection we currently propose two alternative solutions, one inspired by DPoP {{?RFC9449}} in {{dpop-esque-auth}} and one which is a profile of HTTP Message Signatures {{!RFC9421}} in {{http-sig-auth}}.
 The design team believes that we need to pick one of these two alternatives for standardization, once we have understood their pros and cons.

 ## Deployment Architecture and Message Flow